FERTILITY SUPPLEMENTS THAT REALLY WORK

 I recommend probiotics for fertility for:

-• Anytime you take antibiotics, have a yeast infection, BV — take at least 2 hours apart from any antibiotics so they both can work well
+Anytime you take antibiotics, have a yeast infection, or BV -- Saccharomyces boulardii is your best probiotic option during antibiotics because it's yeast-based and the antibiotic won't kill it OR if you take a more general probiotic take at least 2 hours apart from any antibiotics so they can both work well

-Brands I trust: Align, Culturelle, Jarrow, Swanson, Garden of Life, Nature’s Way, RePHresh (for vaginal flora), and Spring Valley all pass quality tests.
-I find rotating various types to be helpful too because certain strains can be useful for certain issues.
-Read my more in-depth blog post if you’re considering probiotics.
+Brands I recommend: For vaginal suppositories: VagiBiom (available online and often at CVS, Walmart, Walgreens).
+For oral options: Align, Culturelle, Jarrow, Swanson, Garden of Life, Nature's Way, RePHresh (for vaginal flora), and Spring Valley all pass quality tests.
+Rotating various types can be helpful since certain strains address certain issues.

-Now, before taking probiotic supplements, I’d love it if you could also choose unpasteurized fermented food first.
-Did you know only one serving of some sour krauts have a larger variety and number of "probiotics" than an entire bottle of supplements?!
-But in lieu of options like drinking kefir, kombucha, miso soup, and eating kraut, kimchee, fermented veggies and yogurt, try rotating a variety of high-quality probiotics found at a local co-op or health food store.
+Before taking probiotic supplements, I'd love it if you could also choose unpasteurized fermented foods first.
+Did you know only one serving of some sauerkrauts has a larger variety and number of beneficial bacteria than an entire bottle of supplements?
+Try kefir, kombucha, miso soup, sauerkraut, kimchi, fermented vegetables, and yogurt when you can.

 Magnesium for fertility.

-• People who take PPI (heartburn) medications long-term often deplete their magnesium, and sometimes supplementation isn’t enough to bring it back to normal and PPIs should be discontinued — talk to me I’ve got some other suggestions if your heartburn is bad and you’re afraid to go off PPIs
+Long-term PPI (heartburn medication) users: PPIs often deplete magnesium, and sometimes supplementation isn't enough to restore normal levels -- talk to me, I have other suggestions if you're afraid to go off PPIs

-Brands I trust: NOW Magnesium Citrate, Deva Vegan Mag Bisglycinate, and Natural Vitality Calm.
+Brands I recommend: NOW Magnesiums, Deva Vegan Mag Bisglycinate, and Natural Vitality Calm.

 And those are my most frequently suggested fertility supplements with the accompanying situations that make me suggest them!